mpv-player/mpv/DOCS/man/vo.rst

         The filter used for interpolating the temporal axis (frames).
 This is only used if ``interpolation`` is enabled.
 The only valid choices for ``tscale`` are separable convolution filters (use ``tscale=help`` to get a list).
-The default is ``oversample``.
+The default is ``robidoux``.

-        Note that the maximum supported filter radius is currently 3, and that using filters with larger radius may introduce issues when pausing or framestepping, proportional to the radius used.
-It is recommended to stick to a radius of 1 or 2.
+        Note that the maximum supported filter radius is currently 3, due to limitations in the number of video textures that can be loaded simultaneously.

     ``dscale-radius``, ``cscale-radius``, ``tscale-radius``, etc.
         Set filter parameters for ``dscale``, ``cscale`` and ``tscale``,